Skip to main content

 IV.
 CONFLICT OF INTEREST PROCEDURES.

 1. ASBMR Leaders must update their information annually.
-The Executive Director compiles the disclosures and, in consultation as needed with the President, reviews the list against the Council Meeting agenda and the responsibilities of their position to determine possible conflicts/dualities, seeking the guidance of the Ethics Advisory Committee as needed.
+The Executive Director compiles the disclosures and, in consultation as needed with the President, reviews the list against the Council/Board Meeting agenda and the responsibilities of their position to determine possible conflicts/dualities, and seeking the guidance of the Ethics Advisory Committee as needed.

-2. Once in a leadership position, ASBMR Leaders are expected to identify, consult with the EAC, and resolve, or eliminate, any conflicts and dualities of interest that arise during their term of office.
+2. Once in a leadership position, ASBMR Leaders are expected to identify, immediately consult with the EAC, and resolve, or eliminate, any conflicts and dualities of interest that arise during their term of office.

 4. In every instance in which an ASBMR Leader has a conflict or duality of interest regarding a particular transaction (e.g., any specific decision or action), the ASBMR Leader is required to:

-a) Declare the conflict to the ASBMR group within which they are working;
+1. Declare the conflict to the ASBMR group within which they are working;

-c) Refrain from voting on the matter comprising the conflict.
+3. Refrain from voting on the matter comprising the conflict.

 5. Handling Suddenly Identified Conflicts.
-Council members, Committee and Subcommittee Chairs might face a situation where they must deal with an actual or apparent conflict of interest that is suddenly identified during the course of a meeting.
+Council/Board Members, Committee and Subcommittee Chairs might face a situation where they must deal with an actual or apparent conflict of interest that is unexpectedly identified during the course of a meeting.
 For example, during a meeting someone might realize that a relative, or a close institutional colleague, or a former institutional colleague, or a distant institutional colleague, is under consideration for a Society benefit.
 The decision might involve a key presentation at the annual meeting, publication of an article in a society journal, or recognition for a prize.
 The conflict must be addressed in real time even if there is no opportunity to consult the EAC.
 In such cases, the actual or apparent conflict must first be disclosed, ideally by the person who has the conflict but otherwise by anyone in attendance who has knowledge of it.
-Then the chair of the committee must consult with its members, without the potentially conflicted person present.
+Then the chair of the committee must consult with its members, without the potentially-conflicted leader present.
 Should the conflict pertain to the chair, then the committee shall consider the issue without the chair present.
 The group must determine: (a) the extent, if at all, the leader can participate in the discussion of the matter; and, (b) whether the leader can participate in the voting or other decision-making on the matter.
 All such conflicts and their resolutions shall be noted in the minutes.

 6. ASBMR Leaders with conflicts/dualities of interest must recuse themselves from any discussion related to any matter related to their conflict.